martindochamp/fckonboarding-ios-sdk/ARCHITECTURE.md

 # FCKOnboarding iOS SDK - Architecture

+> **📚 Advanced Documentation**
+> This guide is for SDK contributors, advanced users, and those curious about internals.
+> **Just getting started?** → See [60-Second Quickstart](QUICKSTART.md) or [README](README.md) instead.

+---

 ## Overview

 The iOS SDK is a native Swift Package that renders onboarding flows created in the fckonboarding visual builder.
-It uses SwiftUI for rendering and fetches flow configurations from the API at runtime.
+It uses SwiftUI for rendering and fetches flow configurations from the API at runtime using a **placement-based architecture** similar to Superwall.

 ## Design Principles

 1. **Native First** - Pure SwiftUI, no web views
 2. **Type Safe** - Full Codable support with Swift types
 3. **Offline Ready** - Smart caching with fallbacks
-4. **Zero Config** - Works out of the box with minimal setup
+4. **Placement-Based** - Show different flows at different trigger points
+5. **Audience Targeting** - User property-based segmentation
+6. **Backend-First** - Completion tracking and variant assignment on server
-5. **Extensible** - Easy to customize and extend
+7. **Extensible** - Easy to customize and extend

 ## Module Structure